STUDY

 Full downloadable information regarding all University of Suffolk courses, including Key Facts, Course Aims, Course Structure and Assessment, is available in the Definitive Course Record.

-This module will enhance students’ overall understanding of child development and behaviour and how to support this in their everyday practice.
+This module will enhance your overall understanding of child development and behaviour and how to support this in their everyday practice.
 It will also encourage the identification and consideration of determinant factors in order for the radiographer to provide a positive environment for children when visiting an imaging department.
-It will provide students with a firm theoretical grounding in theories of children’s development in order to underpin and influence their practice.
+It will provide you with a firm theoretical grounding in theories of children’s development in order to underpin and influence their practice.

-This module will provide students with the necessary knowledge and understanding to deal with suspected physical abuse cases and to be able to provide optimum diagnostic images and initial comments.
+This module will provide you with the necessary knowledge and understanding to deal with suspected physical abuse cases and to be able to provide optimum diagnostic images and initial comments.
 Registry Services complex emotional and management issues to consider and these will be considered alongside current protocols and guidelines underpinned by ethical and legal professional practice.
-It will also encourage the students to develop a reflexive approach to their practice in order to provide the best possible care for the child and their family/carers.
+It will also encourage you to develop a reflexive approach to their practice in order to provide the best possible care for the child and their family/carers.

 WHY SUFFOLK

-Guardian University Guide 2024Entry Requirements
+Guardian University Guide 20262nd Student Experience

 Career Opportunities

 All students will already hold posts across the healthcare sector, nonetheless completion of this programme will enable students to progress into advanced practitioner/lead roles in paediatric imaging.
-Students completing the PGC element of the programme will be encouraged to apply for Advanced Practitioner Accreditation with the Society and College of Radiographers.

 Facilities and Resources